brucemack/kc1fsz-rc1/docs/users.md

 #### factory
 Restores the configuration to the factory defaults.

+#### show
+Displays the current configuration settings of the controller.

 #### tone (on | off)
 Turns on or off a test tone that can be used for adjusting transmit audio levels.